gimlet-io/gimlet-documentation/src/pages/blog/open-source-as-a-bootstrapped-company-we-are-changing-license.md

 For the odd user that used the cloud above the X free services, the product did not have any logic to enforce the payment, and we never bothered to charge.
 We looked at our cloud offering as an easy way to get more people trial the platform and the way to gather usage analytics.

 - Now we've added automatic payment to the cloud version and we enforce limits.
 - Plus we fixed the biggest drop off point in adoption.
 People were just perplexed by the fact that Gimlet is a bring your own hardware platform.
 Even though we advocated that launching a k3d cluster on your laptop is a matter of minutes, most trials did not launch a cluster.
-Our new cloud gives you a running cluster for 7 days so from registration til deployment it really only took a few minutes.
+Our new cloud gives you a running cluster for 7 days so from registration til deployment it really only takes a few minutes.
 Just like on vertically integrated platforms like Vercel or Netlify.

 ### Tip Jars, Sponsorships